 UNH Durham and UNH Manchester campuses operate labs using Biosafety Level 1 and Biosafety Level 2 containment.
 Biosafety Level 1 includes laboratories that work with defined and characterized strains of viable biological agents not known to consistently cause disease in healthy adult humansi.
 Biosafety Level 2 includes laboratories that use a broad-spectrum of biological agents and toxins that are associated with causing disease in humans of varying severityii.
-The UNH campuses have a total of 161 biolabs; 75 are BSL-1 containment and 86 are BSL-2 containment.
+The UNH campuses have a total of 191 biolabs and of those 66 are BSL-1 containment and 110 are BSL-2 containment.